Securities Fraud and Mismanagement

-LPL is increasing its use of alt investments.
+LPL is also increasing its use of alt investments.
 Alternative, or “alt,” investments are high-risk and usually only suitable for investors looking to speculate or who can afford a high risk of loss.
 In February 2025, LPL launched its Alt Connect Platform.
 This is not the first time LPL has drifted into the potentially murky ground of alt investments.

 In May 2016, LPL broker Brian David Smit of Sioux Falls, South Dakota was barred from the securities industry.
 This was pursuant to an agreement reached between Smit and FINRA regulators, an agreement referred to as an “AWC.”
 The allegations concerned the sale of unapproved private securities.
 His record also reflects that Smit was under investigation for such sale when he left LPL.
 The sale of unapproved investments is a matter of concern since it is commonly a vehicle for fraud.